-Levenson, Michael - William B. Christian Professor of English
+Levenson, Michael - William B. Christian Professor of English.
+Resident Fellowship: 1998

-Subtitled "New Technologies and Sociologies of Research," the project seeks to extend both the terms and forms of the study of London, the dominant metropolis of the nineteenth century, a center of social and cultural meanings, and a resonant locus for interdisciplinary exchange.
-The large scale of the research endeavor will lead to the construction of an archive of primary materials-journalism, literary works, paintings, census data, maps, tracts, cartoons, sermons-open to scholars and teachers in a wide range of disciplines, and at the same time it will be the occasion for ongoing electronic publication, essays and books linked to the repository of artifacts.
-From the beginning of 1999 both the archive and the scholarship will appear on the internet under the sponsorship of Cambridge University Press.
+Here we make accessible views of the massive 3D model that the team, over many years, has created and rendered.
+This modeling effort came out of Professor Levenson's original IATH Fellow project.
+The primary goal of that project was to extend both the terms and forms of the study of London, the dominant metropolis of the nineteenth century, a center of social and cultural meanings, and a resonant locus for interdisciplinary exchange.
+The grand vision was for a large scale research endeavor leading to the construction of an archive of primary materials-journalism, literary works, paintings, census data, maps, tracts, cartoons, sermons-open to scholars and teachers in a wide range of disciplines.

 Bryant, John - Professor of English, Hofstra University

 Networked Associate Fellowship: 1998

 The Melville Electronic Library is a critical archive first conceived in discussions at IATH involving John Bryant, Jerome McGann, Haskell Springer, and John Unsworth.
 MEL's textual core consists of NEH-funded scholarly editions of the versions of Melville's works, in print and manuscript, based on the theory and protocols of fluid-text editing.

 Martini, Kirk - Associate Professor of Architecture and Civil Engineering